-Investment Poli cy NUMBEI R 4.07 PAGE NO .: 2 EFFECTIVE DATE : 24 APR 18 Safety - The District's ability to recover principal and interest.
-Involution be made that will seek to ensure the preservation of principal and minimize risk to the greatest extent possible.
-It is the primary duty Treasurer to protect, preserve and maintain cash and investment the District. l interest and / of the Liquidity - The District's ability to have cash available when neede expenditure cycles and budgetary objectives. ed to support Yield - The District's ability to provide maximum return on the District's ability to provide maximum return on the District's investments while conforming to the safety and liquidity criteria al 4.
-Diversification - The District's ability to maintain an investment poincludes a range of security types for the District.
-In order to accorreach Investment Option shall have defined limits on maximum shaportfolio, single issuer and single issue holdings, and maturity, rangestrictions where applicable. mplish this, are of the Maturity The weighted average maturity of the portfolio shall not exceed 720 d ays.
-Rating Agencies and Rating Requirements As outlined below, some Investment Options have rating requirement context, Rating Agencies is defined as: s.
-In that Standard & Poor's Financial Services (S&P), Moody's Investors Service (Moody's), and Fitch Ratings (Fitch), only.
-Ratings requirements: are provided using the S&P scale and should be read as "or equi other Rating Agencies scales.
-Rating Agencies scales are include reference in Exhibit 1, apply at the time of purchase only, with subsequent downgrades requirement levels prompting a case-by-case evaluation of the in and only apply to the Rating Agencies rating the security.
-Investment Options The District is able to purchase investments in the instruments listed i as allowed and defined under Section 53600 et. seq. of the Code, Art Chapter 6 of the M.U.D.
+- Safety The District's ability to recover principal and interest.
+Investments shall be made that will seek to ensure the preservation of principal and interest and minimize risk to the greatest extent possible.
+It is the primary duty of the Treasurer to protect, preserve and maintain cash and investments on behalf of the District. - 2.
+Liquidity The District's ability to have cash available when needed to support expenditure cycles and budgetary objectives. - 3.
+Yield The District's ability to provide maximum return on the District's investments while conforming to the safety and liquidity criteria above. - 4.
+Diversification The District's ability to maintain an investment portfolio that includes a range of security types for the District.
+In order to accomplish this, each Investment Option shall have defined limits on maximum share of the portfolio, single issuer and single issue holdings, and maturity, rating and other restrictions where applicable.

+The weighted average maturity of the portfolio shall not exceed 720 days.

+As outlined below, some Investment Options have rating requirements.
+In that context, Rating Agencies is defined as:

+- Standard & Poor's Financial Services (S&P),

+- Moody's Investors Service (Moody's), and

+- Fitch Ratings (Fitch), only.

+- are provided using the S&P scale and should be read as "or equivalent" to other Rating Agencies scales.
+Rating Agencies scales are included for reference in Exhibit 1, - apply at the time of purchase only, with subsequent downgrades below requirement levels prompting a case-by-case evaluation of the investment, and - only apply to the Rating Agencies rating the security.

+The District is able to purchase investments in the instruments listed in this section as allowed and defined under Section 53600 et. seq. of the Code, Article 7 in Chapter 6 of the M.U.D.
 Act, Board Resolutions, and via this policy.
-A section, the term "Portfolio" refers to all investable funds managed by United States Treasury Obligations Maximum Share of Portfolio: Unlimited Maximum Issuer Limit: n/a Maximum Issue Limit: n/a Maximum Maturity: Not to exceed five (5) years from the settle Minimum Rating: n/a Other Restrictions: none cle 7 in s used in this the District.
+As used in this section, the term "Portfolio" refers to all investable funds managed by the District.

-Investment Policy NUMBER 4.07 - PAGE NO.: 3 EFFECTIVE DATE: 24 APR 18 2.
-United States Government Agencies Obligations Under this subsection, only obligations issued by the following agen permitted: Federal Agricultural Mortgage Corporation (Farmer Mac) Federal Farm Credit Bank (FFCB) Federal Home Loan Bank (FHLB) Federal Home Loan Mortgage Corporation (FHLMC) Federal National Mortgage Association (FNMA) Maximum Share of Portfolio: Unlimited Maximum Issuer Limit: 40% of the Portfolio Maximum Maturity: Not to exceed five (5) years from the settlen Minimum Rating: n/a Other Restrictions: none 3.
-State of California, Local Agency Investment Fund (LAIF) Maximum Share of Portfolio: as determined by Section 16429.1 Code Maximum Issuer Limit: n/a Maximum Issue Limit: n/a Maximum Maturity: n/a Minimum Rating: n/a Other Restrictions: none of the 4.
-Local Government Investment Pools Under this subsection, only obligations of the following agencies are California Asset Management Program (CAMP) Maximum Share of Portfolio: 20% of the Portfolio Maximum Issuer Limit: n/a Maximum Issue Limit: n/a Maximum Maturity: n/a Minimum Rating: Ratings of AAAm by at least one Rating Agence Other Restrictions: none

-5. Money Market Mutual Funds
+United States Treasury Obligations

+- Maximum Share of Portfolio: Unlimited

+- Maximum Issuer Limit: n/a

+- Maximum Issue Limit: n/a

+- Maximum Maturity: Not to exceed five (5) years from the settlement date

+- Minimum Rating: n/a

+- Other Restrictions: none

+Under this subsection, only obligations issued by the following agencies are permitted:

+- Federal Agricultural Mortgage Corporation (Farmer Mac)

+- o Federal Farm Credit Bank (FFCB)

+- o Federal Home Loan Bank (FHLB)

+- Federal Home Loan Mortgage Corporation (FHLMC)

+- Federal National Mortgage Association (FNMA)

+- Maximum Share of Portfolio: Unlimited

+- Maximum Issuer Limit: 40% of the Portfolio

+- Maximum Issue Limit: n/a

+- Maximum Maturity: Not to exceed five (5) years from the settlement date

+- Minimum Rating: n/a

+- Other Restrictions: none

+- Maximum Share of Portfolio: as determined by Section 16429.1 of the Code

+- Maximum Issuer Limit: n/a

+- Maximum Issue Limit: n/a

+- Maximum Maturity: n/a

+- Minimum Rating: n/a

+- Other Restrictions: none

+Under this subsection, only obligations of the following agencies are permitted:

+- California Asset Management Program (CAMP)

+- Maximum Share of Portfolio: 20% of the Portfolio

+- Maximum Issuer Limit: n/a

+- Maximum Issue Limit: n/a

+- Maximum Maturity: n/a

+- Minimum Rating: Ratings of AAAm by at least one Rating Agency

+- Other Restrictions: none

-Under this subsection, only Money Market Mutual Funds with stable, nonfloating NAV (Net Asset Value, the value of assets divided by number of shares) are permitted
+Under this subsection, only Money Market Mutual Funds with stable, non-floating NAV (Net Asset Value, the value of assets divided by number of shares) are permitted